nomike/parametric-pride-flag-rainbows/README.md

 A simple parametric pride flag rainbow pin generator.

 It allows you to generate pins with the colors of the pride flag of your choice and the pins are designed to be printed with any single filament printer.

+I've collected more information on the flags, the meaning of the colors and the meaning of the terms used in an [article on my personal website](https://nomike.com/LGBTQ+/pride%20flags/).

 #### Usage